mohsinoffline/wp-twilio-core/README.md

 The plugin also includes functionality to directly send a text message to any permissible number from the plugin settings page.
 You can use it to SMS any of your users or just for testing purposes

 Here's a list of what the plugin provides out of the box:

-- Custom function to easily send SMS messages to any number (including international ones)
+* Custom function to easily send SMS messages to any number (including international ones)
-- Functionality to directly send a text message to any permissible number from the plugin settings page
+* Functionality to directly send a text message to any permissible number from the plugin settings page
-- Hooks to add additional tabs on the plugin settings page to allow managing all SMS related settings from the same page
+* Hooks to add additional tabs on the plugin settings page to allow managing all SMS related settings from the same page
-- Basic logging capability to keep track of up to 100 entries
+* Basic logging capability to keep track of up to 100 entries
-- Mobile Phone User Field added to each profile
+* Mobile Phone User Field added to each profile (optional)
+* Shorten URLs using Google URL Shortener API (optional)

 <h3>twl_send_sms( $args )</h3>
 <p>Sends a standard text message from your Twilio Number when arguments are passed in an array format.
 Description of each array key is given below.</p>